-Event Name Event Description Parameters and Basic Event Definition Notes Excessive Power on the Ground An event designed to measure high power settings on the ground that could result in injury to personnel or damage to equipment.
-Air/Ground Switch, Ground Speed, N 1 Air/Ground = Ground, Ground Speed < x knots, N 1 > x% for x seconds This event would also be used in the After Landing phase.
-Excessive EGT - Start An event designed to detect EGT in excess of flight manual limits during engine start.
-Air/Ground Switch, EGT Air/Ground = Ground, EGT > x degrees for x seconds This event could be included in other flight phases, if desired, although EGT exceedances other than on engine start are extremely rare.
+Event Name Event Description rameters and Basic Event Definition Notes Excessive Power on the Ground settings on the ground Air/Ground Switch, Ground Speed, N1 Air/Ground = Ground, Ground Speed < x Inis event would flight manual limits Air/Ground Switch, EGT Air/Ground = Ground, EGT > x degrees for x seconds This event could be included in other flight phases, if desired, although EGT exceedances other than on engine start are extremely rare.
 Engine Overtemp An event to detect engine EGT in excess of in-flight limits.
 EGT EGT > x degree for x seconds Takeoff Warning An event that would trigger on the same conditions that set off the takeoff warning horn.
-Air/Ground Switch, Flap Position, Speed Brake Position, Throttle Position (or possibly N 1) Air/Ground = Ground, Flaps < approved takeoff flaps, Flaps > approved takeoff flaps, Speed Brake > 0, Throttle Position > x On some newer aircraft, Takeoff Warning is a discrete parameter.
-Trim Setting is normally a component that triggers Takeoff Warning, but it is sometimes not a recorded parameter.
+Position, Speed Brake Position, Throttle Position (or possibly N1) Air/Ground component that triggers Takeoff Warning, but it is

-Event Name Event Description Parameters and Basic Event Definition Notes Rejected Takeoff - Low Speed An event to detect that the takeoff roll has begun and the takeoff has been abandoned below a predetermined speed.
-CAS, N 1 CAS > x knots, CAS < x knots, N 1 > x% for x seconds, followed by N 1 < x% within 60 seconds Low end CAS should be greater than any anticipated taxi speed.
-100 knots is generally accepted as the cutoff between high- and low-speed aborts.
-Rejected Takeoff - High Speed An event to detect that the takeoff roll has begun and the takeoff has been abandoned above a predetermined speed.
-CAS, Gross Weight, N 1 CAS > x knots, CAS < V 1 , N 1 > x% for x seconds, followed by N 1 < x% within 60 seconds If N 1 is not an available parameter, V 2 or Liftoff Speed may be used as the upper limit.
-Liftoff Speed High An event to determine the relationship of the actual liftoff speed to V_2 .
-Air/Ground Switch, Gross Weight, CAS Air/Ground = Ground, CAS > V 2 + x knots for x seconds V 2 is calculated based on Gross Weight.
-Liftoff Speed Low An event to determine the relationship of the actual liftoff speed to V 2 .
-Air/Ground Switch, Gross Weight, CAS Air Ground = Air, CAS < V 2 - x knots for x seconds V 2 is calculated based on Gross Weight.
-Pitch High at Takeoff An event that measures pitch at takeoff in relation to the angle required to strike the tail of the aircraft.
-Air/Ground Switch, Pitch Air/Ground = Ground, Pitch > x degrees Limits are based on the angle required for the tail cone to contact the ground with struts compressed.
-Takeoff Climb Speed High An event to detect climb speed higher than desired during the Takeoff Phase of flight. $\frac{\text{CAS, Gross Weight,}}{\text{HAT}} \\ \text{HAT} > x \text{ feet, HAA} < x \\ \text{feet, CAS} > V_2 + x \text{ knots}$ Altitude ranges should be used to accommodate different desired climb speeds in those ranges.
+Event Name Event Description rameters and Basic Event Definition Notes Rejected Takeoff - Low Speed and the takeoff has been abandoned below a pre- determined speed seconds, followed by N 1 Low end CAS should be greater than any anticipated taxi speed.
+100 knots is generally accepted as the cutoff between high- and low- speed aborts.
+Rejected Takeoff - High Speed abandoned above a pre- CAS > x knots, CAS < V 1 , N 1 > x% for x seconds, followed by N 1 < x% within 60 seconds If N 1 is not an available parameter, V 2 or Liftoff Speed may be used as the upper limit.
+Linton Speed An event to determine the relationship of the actual liftoff speed to V 2 .
+Air/Ground Switch, Gross Weight, CAS Air/Ground = Ground, CAS > V 2 + x knots for x seconds V2 is calculated Linton Opeed An event to determine the relationship of the Air/Ground Switch, Gross Weight, CAS Air Ground = Air, CAS <v2 - x knots for x seconds</v V 2 is calculated based on Gross Pitch High at Takeoff to the angle required to Air/Ground Switch, Pitch Air/Ground = Ground, Pitch Limits are based on the angle required for the tail cone to contact the ground with struts compressed.
+Takeoff Climb Speed High speed higher than desired during the CAS, Gross Weight, HAT HAT > x feet, HAA < x feet, CAS > V 2 + x knots Altitude ranges should be used to accommodate different desired climb speeds in those ranges.
 In certain ranges, the climb airspeed will be based on V 2 .